 To overcome the problem two methods have been exploited: compensation and dual readout (DR).
-The first relies on equalising the detector response to electromagnetic (e) and non-electromagnetic (h) shower particles (i.e. h/e=1), but this requires a fixed ratio of absorber-to-sensor volumes, which limits the electromagnetic energy resolution, and the integration of the signals over large volumes and long times, to increase the response to the h component.
+The first relies on equalizing the detector response to electromagnetic (e) and non-electromagnetic (h) shower particles (i.e. h/e = 1), but this requires a fixed ratio of absorber-to-sensor volumes, which limits the electromagnetic energy resolution, and the integration of the signals over large volumes and long times, to increase the response to the h component.
 The dual-readout method avoids these limitations by directly measuring f{em} on an event-by-event basis.
 The showers are sampled through two independent processes, namely scintillation (S) and Čerenkov (C) light emissions.
-The former is sensitive to all ionizing particles, while the latter is produced by highly relativistic particles only, almost exclusively found inside the em shower component.
-By combining the two measurements, energy and f{em} of each shower can be simultaneously reconstructed.
+The former is sensitive to all ionizing particles, while the latter is produced by highly relativistic particles only, almost exclusively found inside the em shower can be simultaneously reconstructed.
 The performance in hadronic calorimetry may be boosted toward its ultimate limit.

-The results obtained so far with prototypes, support the statement that fibre-sampling DR calorimeters may reach resolutions of the order of $10\%/\sqrt{E}$ for em showers and around $30-40\%/\sqrt{E}$ for hadronic showers, coupled with strong standalone particle-ID capabilities.
-This would allow $W\to jj$ separation from $Z\to jj$ by invariant mass, high-precision missing three-momentum reconstruction by subtraction, e- μ - π separation and particle tagging.
+The results obtained so far with prototypes, support the statement that fibre-sampling DR calorimeters may reach resolutions of the order of $10\%/\sqrt{E}$ or better for em showers and around $30 - 40\%/\sqrt{E}$ for hadronic showers and jets, coupled with strong standalone particle identification (PID) capabilities.
+One of the strengths of a DR calorimeter is that it achieves excellent jet energy resolution while not sacrificing performance in electromagnetic energy measurements.
+This would allow $W \rightarrow jj$ separation from $Z \rightarrow jj$ by invariant mass, high-precision missing three-momentum reconstruction by subtraction, $e-\mu-\pi$ separation and particle tagging.

-While the dual-readout concept has been extensively demonstrated and experimentally validated in a series of beam tests, the use of standard Photo-Multiplier (PM) tubes to read out the S and C light has so far limited its development towards a full-scale system compliant with the integration in a particle detector at a colliding beam machine.
-These limitations should be overcome using SiPM, low-cost solid-state sensors of light with single photon sensitivity, magnetic field insensitivity and design flexibility.
+While the dual-readout concept has been extensively demonstrated and experimentally validated in a series of beam tests, the use of standard Photo-Multiplier (PM) tubes to readout the S and C light has so far limited its development towards a full-scale system compliant with the integration in a particle detector at a colliding beam machine.
+These limitations should be overcome using SiPMs, low-cost solid-state sensors of light with single photon sensitivity, magnetic field insensitivity and design flexibility.

 As it will be shown in the following, the high readout granularity in the plane perpendicular to the shower development and few other signal properties will probably make redundant or even inessential the need of a longitudinal segmentation into em and hadronic compartments (that is anyway possible).
-In case of a segmented calorimeter, both compartments need to provide dual-readout signals, in order to allow for the measurement of $\langle f{em} \rangle$.
+In case of a segmented calorimeter, both compartments need to provide dual-readout signals, in order to allow for the measurement of $< f{em} >$.